Applications of trigonometry in navigation and astronomy

 Concrete Applications of Trigonometry

-Introduction to Applications of Trigonometry
+Introduction to the Applications of Trigonometry

 Applications of Trigonometry in Navigation